Description and stability of a RPC-based calorimeter in electromagnetic and hadronic shower environments: Predicted Stability of the SDHCAL Prototype Response

 \subsection{Impact of gas mixture}

 A composition of the gas mixture combined to the high voltage is at the core of the amplification process.
 Variations in the gas mixture lead to changes on the gain.
-The ratio between the quencher components and the \ch{C2H2F4} component is varied and the expected signal and efficiencies are estimated for different fractions.
-In the following, a variation of $5\%$ in the electron quencher \ch{SF6} was considered for the stability study.
+The fractions of \ch{SF6} and \ch{CO2} components were varied and the expected signal and efficiencies are estimated for different fractions.
+In the following, a variation of $5\%$ in \ch{SF6} was considered for the stability study.
 This variation is considered as pessimistic compared to the precision of typical flowmeters used to control the gaz mixture which is $0.6\%$~\cite{flowmeter}.

-It is found that the total charge drops by 6\% if the amount of \ch{SF6} is varied by $5\%$ (which corresponds to the variation in the total \ch{SF6} fraction by $0.1\%$), while the efficiency is also reduced (cf. Figure~\ref{fig:sf6}).
+It is found that the total induced charge drops by 6\% if the amount of \ch{SF6} is varied by $5\%$ (which corresponds to the variation in the total \ch{SF6} fraction by $0.1\%$), while the efficiency is also reduced (cf. Figure~\ref{fig:sf6}).
 A reduction of \ch{SF6} is accompanied by an increase of the high charge probability that is interpreted as an increased risk of streamers as seen in Figure~\ref{fig:str.vs.sf6}.
 This effect was implemented in the digitizer algorithm and used in full GEANT4 simulations of electron and pion showers.

 This effect leads to a variation in the number of hits as shown in Figure~\ref{fig:nh.vs.sf}.
 The impact on the energy reconstruction was studied using the same approach as described in the previous sections.
 The energy is reconstructed, using the nominal factors and from simulated events with different \ch{SF6} fractions.
 It is shown in Figure~\ref{fig:ereco.lin.sf6} that in the absence of re-calibration, the reconstructed energy of a 40\,GeV pion varies by $\pm20\%$ if the relative amount \ch{SF6} is varied by $\mp5\%$.